Real help. Real fast.

 These tiles are often used in formal living areas, dining rooms, and upscale commercial settings such as hotels and restaurants to create a sense of elegance and refinement.

 Browse the extensive collection of Solidshape’s polished porcelain tiles to create spacious spaces in your home.
-Explore our options
+Explore our options.

 Double-charged porcelain tiles are created using a unique manufacturing process that involves applying a second layer of color and pattern to the surface of the tile before firing.
 This additional layer adds depth, dimension, and durability to the tile, creating a more realistic and visually appealing look.

-natural stone, such as marble or granite, without the maintenance and cost associated with these materials.
+Homeowners use these tiles to mimic the appearance of natural stone, such as marble or granite, without the maintenance and cost associated with these materials.

 Printed porcelain tiles are manufactured using advanced digital printing technology.
 This allows for a vast range of colors, patterns, and designs to be applied directly to the tile surface.